mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Late in 2021, I received an email from a large company that was excited about TinyPilot.
 They wanted to buy 200 devices per year and probably more in the future.
 At the time, I was selling XX devices per month, so 200 devices from a single customer would be an enormous boost in our sales.

-They said that one important feature to them was H264 video encoding.
-The video streaming tools we were using supported already supported H264, so it didn't seem that hard to switch over.
-Plus, it was one of our most commonly requested features anyway.
+They said that before we moved forward, they wanted TinyPilot to support H264 video encoding.
+The video streaming tools we were using already supported H264, so it didn't seem that hard to switch over.
+Plus, it was one of our most commonly requested features.

-I estimated that we'd have H264 ready in January, and I gave myself some padding and told the customer that we expected to launch it by early March.
+I estimated that we'd have H264 ready in January.
+To give myself some padding, I told the customer that we expected to launch it by early March.

 Then, two things happened.
 The first was that one of TinyPilot's developers discovered [a security vulnerability](https://tinypilotkvm.com/advisories/2022/03/token-reuse).
 We paused work on everything else to prioritize a fix.
 The fix required an architecture change, so it swallowed all of our development resources for two months.